thomasabishop/eolas/Databases/GraphQL/Apollo/Using_arguments_with_Apollo_Client.md

 });
 ```

-Note that in contrast to the [simple example](/Databases/GraphQL/Apollo/Apollo_Client.md#query-constants)
+Note that in contrast to the [simple example](/Databases/GraphQL/Apollo/Apollo_Client.md#query-constants) because we are using variables, we have to pass-in an additional object with the query constant that specifies our variables.

+// TODO: Find examples of using more than one variable.